Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Introduction

-In this work, we introduce a KL perspective that interprets the estimation schemes of Shampoo and SOAP as solutions to KL-minimization problems for covariance estimation.
-Our approach naturally extends to tensor-valued settings, where some existing theoretical interpretations may not apply.
+In this work, we introduce a KL perspective that interprets the estimation schemes of Shampoo and SOAP as solutions to KL-minimization problems for covariance estimation, thereby connecting structured adaptive methods with both classical quasi-Newton ideas and structural Gaussian whitening within a single framework.
+Our framework naturally extends to tensor-valued settings, where some existing theoretical interpretations based on singular value decomposition (SVD) or the spectral norm may not apply.
 This perspective reveals a key limitation (illustrated in \cref{fig:ema_shampoo_comparison}): the Kronecker-structured estimators used by Shampoo and SOAP do not adequately solve the corresponding KL-minimization problem.
 This limitation, in turn, opens new opportunities for improvement.
-Leveraging this insight, we refine the estimation rules of Shampoo and SOAP and develop practical KL-based schemes---KL-Shampoo and KL-SOAP---that meet or exceed the performance of Shampoo and SOAP for NN (pre-)training while maintaining SOAP-level per-iteration runtime.
-Notably, KL-Shampoo does not rely on Adam to achieve superior performance, thereby avoiding Adam’s additional memory overhead (\cref{tab:memory}).
-Empirically (see \cref{fig:all_results}), we show that KL-based methods are competitive for training a range of NNs and remain as flexible as Shampoo and SOAP for tensor-valued weights.
-Surprisingly, KL-Shampoo consistently outperforms the other methods in our experiments.
+Leveraging this insight, we refine the estimation rules of Shampoo and SOAP and develop practical KL-based schemes—\textbf{KL-Shampoo} and \textbf{KL-SOAP}—that match or exceed the performance of Shampoo and SOAP for NN (pre-)training while maintaining SOAP-level per-iteration runtime.
+Notably, KL-Shampoo does not rely on Adam to achieve competitive performance, thereby avoiding Adam’s additional memory overhead (\cref{tab:memory}).
+We then generalize our framework as a divergence-based estimation approach and consider other Shampoo variants, including a trace-scaling variant---a matrix version of Adafactor.
+In addition, the practical techniques we develop for KL-Shampoo (\cref{sec:fast_kl_shampoo}) can be adapted to strengthen Shampoo variants and make the trace-scaling variant competitive without step-size grafting (\cref{fig:trace_shampoo_ema}, \cref{app:extra_exp}), while achieving SOAP-level per-iteration runtime (\cref{fig:trace_shampoo}, \cref{app:extra_exp}).
+Empirically, we show that KL-based methods are competitive for training a range of NNs and remain as flexible as Shampoo and SOAP for tensor-valued weights.
+Surprisingly, KL-Shampoo consistently outperforms other Shampoo variants in our experiments (\cref{fig:all_results,fig:ema_shampoo_comparison,fig:larger}).
+Overall, our approach provides a principled and unifying way to design structured preconditioned methods for NN optimization (see \cref{sec:compare_kl}).